 - Technical expertise.

 - Client and project management.

+- Leadership capabilities, by partnering with recognized educational institutions.

 - Essential professional skills.

 - Career development.

 - Mentoring and coaching.

 Although we develop and deliver most of our learning and development initiatives locally, we foster collaboration and knowledge sharing through our Talent Management Community of Practice.
 Additionally, we hold regular global conferences such as our Global Technical Excellence Conference, Global Infrastructure Conference and Global Leadership Conference, which bring together our technical experts and leaders and offer development and mentoring opportunities for our emerging talent.
 We also have global PANs designed to foster collaboration and connect experts across the world.